PlanterApp/planter_blog/content/posts/herbs-you-can-grow-in-containers/index.md

 ### Experiment with Other Herbs

 Many other herbs, such as sage, rosemary, lemongrass, aloe, green tea, and violets, also do well in pots.
-If you don’t have space for a garden bed but there’s an herb you want to grow, there’s no harm in experimenting to see if it can thrive in a pot.
-That’s what gardening is all about!
+If you don’t have space for a garden bed but there’s an herb you want to grow, there’s no harm in testing it out to see if it can thrive in a pot.
+Taking chances and experimenting is what gardening is all about!